Overview

 Extension services

 Check the box against the name of an extension service to enable it for the server.
 See below for information about support for the extension services.
+If the box is not checked then no requests for this service by tool providers will be accepted.

 Other options